• Skip to primary navigation

 Vegetarian

-If you still had a few breakfast or specialty recipes that didn’t fit into other categories, you might do something like:
+If you still had a few breakfast or specialty recipes that didn’t fit into other categories, as long as you will have a good number of posts inside those categories, they can just stand on their own as categories.

 want a free printable category planner?